crystal-lang/crystal-website/_posts/2015-03-04-internals.md

 }
 ```

-A bit harder to digest than the above examples, but it's basically assining a pointer to `~fun_literal_1` in the first
+A bit harder to digest than the above examples, but it's basically assigning a pointer to `~fun_literal_1` in the first
 position and `null` in the second.
 If our Proc captures a local variable:

 ```ruby